apache/trafficserver/doc/developer-guide/plugins/getting-started/index.en.rst

 Some examples of plugins include:

--  **Blacklisting plugin**: denies attempts to access web sites that are off-limits.
+-  **Denylisting plugin**: denies attempts to access web sites that are off-limits.

 -  **Append transform plugin**: adds text to HTTP response content.